-Forty years ago what became Aspen Gay Ski Week began in a bar over an argument about dancing and liberal politics in Aspen, who’d have thought?
+Forty-five years ago what became Aspen Gay Ski Week began in a bar over an argument about dancing and liberal politics in Aspen, who’d have thought?

 A group of local guys, Jon Busch, David Hoch, Tom Duesterberg, Russell Anderson, and others along with groups of gay tourists from various ski clubs (San Diego, Los Angeles, and Chicago) decided to meet more officially every January.
 Every year each ski club volunteered to host parties on different nights to which all were invited.
 The local contingent’s contribution was at first only a welcoming party to kick things off.
 But over the years the all-volunteer “let’s put on a show” effort became the world’s first, and for many years only, gay ski week.